aMaksimets/radio-logger/DEVSETUP.md

 # Development Setup Guide

-This guide is for the people that would like to contribute to radio-logger and do it well.
+This guide is for the people that would like to contribute to radio-logger.

-While we use VSCode and Visual Studio 2019, but you can use whatever IDE or editor you prefer.
+While we use VSCode and Visual Studio 2019, you can use whatever IDE or editor you prefer.

 Please have a read on [CODESTYLE.md](CODESTYLE.md), any code that does not apply to these rules will not get merged.